Learn matter mgmt 2x

 What is Matter Management?

-Matter management refers to the systematic approach and method used in overseeing legal matters, particularly within corporate legal departments or law firms.
+Matter management refers to the systematic approach and method used in overseeing legal matters, particularly within corporate legal teams or law firms.
 It encompasses processes, practices, and tools to organise, monitor, and track all aspects of a legal case or matter.
-Effective matter management ensures optimised resource usage, streamlined processes, and improved outcomes in legal proceedings.
+Effective legal matter management ensures optimised resource usage, streamlined processes, and improved outcomes in legal proceedings.

 Understanding Legal Matter Management